Indian Rail and its Adjacent Links

 By: Travel Places India

-India is a neighbour to seven countries, among which the railway network is not very well developed.
+India is a neighbor to seven countries, among which the railway network is not very well developed.
 As of now, two trains operate to and fro Pakistan; namely the Samjhauta Express between Lahore and Delhi and the Thar express between Jodhpur and Karachi.
 The country of Bangladesh is connected by the biweekly Maitree Express that runs from Kolkata to Dhaka.
 A new line is set to start operations from the November of 2017, called the Bandhan Express which will run between Kolkata and Khulna.
 There are also two lines that run to Nepal, a freight link between the towns of Raxaul and Birganj and a passenger service that plies between Jayanagar and Bijalpura.

 No Rail link exists between Myanmar and India as of now, but a new line from Jiribam (Manipur) to Tamu (Myanmar) through Imphal and Moreh is being constructed.
 Since the difficulty of construction is very high, the project is set to cost the Indian government four-fifty million dollars.
-An eighteen-kilometre rail line from Toribari (Bhutan) to Hashimara (West Bengal) is under construction.
+An eighteen-kilometer rail line from Toribari (Bhutan) to Hashimara (West Bengal) is under construction.

 The train times for these trains and much more information on these international trains are easily available on the IR and other travel websites.